-(4) Development consent must not be granted for development on land to which this clause applies unless: (a) the consent authority is satisfied that: (i) the development is designed, sited and will be managed to avoid any landslide risk or significant adverse impact on the development and the land surrounding the development, or (ii) if that risk or impact cannot be reasonably avoided-the development is designed, sited and will be managed to minimise that risk or impact, or (iii) if that risk or impact cannot be minimised-the development will be managed to mitigate that risk or impact, and (b) the consent authority is satisfied that the development will appropriately manage waste water, stormwater and drainage across the site so as to not affect the rate, volume and quality of water leaving the land.
+- (f) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development. - (4) Development consent must not be granted for development on land to which this clause applies unless: (a) the consent authority is satisfied that: - the development is designed, sited and will be managed to avoid any landslide risk or significant adverse impact on the development and the land surrounding the development, or - (ii) if that risk or impact cannot be reasonably avoided-the development is designed, sited and will be managed to minimise that risk or impact, or - (iii) if that risk or impact cannot be minimised-the development will be managed to mitigate that risk or impact, and - (b) the consent authority is satisfied that the development will appropriately manage waste water, stormwater and drainage across the site so as to not affect the rate, volume and quality of water leaving the land.